maikmb/github-actions-pr-close-work-item/README.md

 3. Install the [Azure Boards App](https://github.com/marketplace/azure-boards) from the GitHub Marketplace

-4. Add a workflow file which responds to pull request events of `opened, edited, closed`
+4. Add a workflow file which responds to pull request events of `opened, closed`

    - Set Azure DevOps organization and project details.
    - Set specific work item type settings (work item type, new state, active state, closed state)
+   - Set state that work item must be set:
+    > `ado_on_close_state`: State name that the PR will get set too after it is closed

+    > `ado_on_active_state`: State name that the PR will get set too after it is created

    Optional Env Variables